KosmoJS uses directory-based routing: folder names become URL path segments, and index files define the actual endpoints or components.

-This pattern applies consistently to both API routes (in your api directory) and client pages (in your pages directory).
+The same pattern applies to both API routes and client pages:

 api/